World index ... Africa ... Mauritius

 Although known to Arab and Malay sailors as early as the 10th century, Mauritius was first explored by the Portuguese in 1505; it was subsequently held by the Dutch, French, and British before independence was attained in 1968.
 A stable democracy with regular free elections and a positive human rights record, the country has attracted considerable foreign investment and has earned one of Africa's highest per capita incomes.
 Recent poor weather and declining sugar prices have slowed economic growth, leading to some protests over standards of living in the Creole community.

-Mauritius Country Profile
+Country Profile for Mauritius

 Since independence in 1968, Mauritius has developed from a low-income, agriculturally based economy to a middle-income diversified economy with growing industrial, financial, and tourist sectors.
 For most of the period, annual growth has been in the order of 5% to 6%.
 This remarkable achievement has been reflected in more equitable income distribution, increased life expectancy, lowered infant mortality, and a much-improved infrastructure.
 Sugarcane is grown on about 90% of the cultivated land area and accounts for 25% of export earnings.
 The government's development strategy centers on expanding local financial institutions and building a domestic information telecommunications industry.
 Mauritius has attracted more than 9,000 offshore entities, many aimed at commerce in India and South Africa, and investment in the banking sector alone has reached over $1 billion.
 Mauritius, with its strong textile sector, has been well poised to take advantage of the Africa Growth and Opportunity Act (AGOA).